Safeguarding

 Bosham Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 This means that we have a Child Protection Policy and procedures in place which we refer to in our prospectus.
-Parents and carers are welcome to read the Policy on request; a copy of the policy can be found on this website.
+Parents and carers are welcome to read the policy on request; a copy of the policy can be found on this website.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
-We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.
+We will ensure that our concerns about our pupils are discussed with their parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

 Our Child Protection Officer and Designated Safeguarding lead:

-Mr Mark Richmond (Acting Headteacher) deputy@boshamprimary.co.uk
+Mr Mark Richmond (Headteacher) - dsl@boshamprimary.co.uk

 Deputy Safeguarding Lead